 12. RIVER SONG - PACIFIC OCEAN BLUE - 1977

 Dennis began working on a first solo album early, around 1970.
 But songs invariably found homes on Beach Boys albums, which needed populating, and the solo record was continually delayed.
 Work on the project became focused in late 1976, when an artistically confident Dennis started recording new songs.
 Years of hard living had ground his voice to a gravelly coursness, but it still held its abundance of emotion.
 Carl, his most loyal supporter, not only played guitars, but joined in on co-lead vocals, filling in the places where Dennis' voice could no longer go.
 He does so here, on the album's opening track, lyrics co-written by the brothers.
 Dennis began work on this song in 1970, but didn't finish until sessions for Pacific Ocean Blue.
 Carried on Dennis' circular keyboard riff, that plays like a flowing river, it seems to capture the essence of Dennis, a man of nature, with a nature like a turbulent, unpredictable river.
 Backing vocals by the Alexander Hamilton's Double Rock Baptist Choir give the funky masterpiece added size and depth.
-Another excellent song, from an album full of them, is "Farewell My Friend", written for Otto "Pops" Hinsche, father to brother Carl's wife, as well as Beach Boys side man (and former member of teen pop band Dino, Desi and Billy), Billy Hinsche.
+Another excellent song, from an album full of them, is "Farewell My Friend", written for Otto "Pops" Hinsche, brother Car’s father-in-law, as well as Beach Boys side man (and former member of teen pop band Dino, Desi and Billy), Billy Hinsche’s dad.
 The easy going Pops became something of father figure for Dennis, replacing the less then desirable one he was born with.
 His feelings for the man are obvious in the lyric, sentiment boldly worn on his sleeve.